Daxrajsinh/AttendanceManagementSystem_CE042_CE121_CE131_CE138/README.md

 Our Project "Attendance Management System" serves an information regarding Attendance of students.
 It can be accessed in three ways : as Admin, as Teacher and as Students.
-Students can make note of his/her attendance in Class (Of particular Subject) from report whereases teachers can make attendance of students selecting respective class and Batch and make report.
+Students can make note of his/her attendance in Class from report (Of particular Subject) whereases teachers can make attendance of students selecting respective class and Batch and can make report.
+Admin has rights to New Student Or Teacher's Account.

 Project Contribution :